 Cost is defined by our platform as the wholesale price - the per-unit cost of a product to retailers.
 The cost you list should not include any anticipated distribution or shipping costs.
 Buyers understand these specific details will be worked out later and are not included in your cost.

-Manufacturer's Suggested Retail Price (MSRP) is the price point that the manufacturer suggests a retailer sells their product at.
+The Manufacturer's Suggested Retail Price (MSRP) is the price point that the manufacturer suggests a Retailer sells their product at.
 This price should reflect the estimated value of a product to consumers.

 Cost and MSRP are used to calculate the Gross Margin (or the return) of a product.